-Talking with your child about drugs, alcohol, and tobacco is tough.
-But you can't afford to ignore these topics.
+Talking with your child about drugs, alcohol, and tobacco can be difficult.
+But, don't ignore these topics.
 Children learn about these substances and feel pressure to use them at a very young age.

-If you have children, it's hard not to worry.
-But don't panic – and don't ignore the subject.
-Instead, if your child is older than 5 or anytime your child starts asking, start talking with him or her about drugs, alcohol, and tobacco.
+If your child is older than 5 or anytime your child starts asking, start talking with him or her about drugs, alcohol, and tobacco.
 Here are some guidelines on how to start talking and how to help your kids be substance-free.

-Experts in the area of adolescent drug treatment suggest that you start talking about drinking, smoking, and using drugs when your child is between ages 5 and 7, and that you keep the dialogue going.
+Experts suggest that you start talking about drinking, smoking, and using drugs when your child is between ages 5 and 7, and that you keep the discussion going.

-When possible, raise the subject of substance use in context.
+When possible, look for teachable moments.
 For example, if family members drink wine with dinner, talk about why they do and what it means to drink responsibly.
-Or, if your younger child is watching TV and a beer commercial comes on, discuss the fact that although the people in the commercial appear to be having a good time, drinking too much alcohol can cause you to act silly, irresponsibly, and violently.
+Or, if your younger child is watching TV and a beer commercial comes on, discuss the fact that although the people in the commercial appear to be having a good time, drinking too much alcohol can cause you to make bad decisions.
 It can also cause you to hurt yourself or others.
 Talking with your child at a young age is especially important if family members have alcohol or drug problems, because children with a family history of substance abuse are more likely to become substance abusers.

-As your child gets older, continue to talk regularly about drugs, alcohol, and tobacco, but in a more adult manner.
+As your child gets older, continue to talk regularly about drugs, alcohol, and tobacco, but in manner appropriate to your child's age.
 Make your views on the subject clear and repeat them often.
 If you don't approve of smoking or drinking, be sure your child knows this.
 Your child needs to understand that under no circumstances is drug use acceptable and that there are no safe street drugs.

 Know the facts

 Marijuana causes short-term memory loss.
-Continued use during the school years impairs scholastic function and will directly affect performance, grades, and social functioning.
-It is also illegal; if a child is caught, there will be repercussions for the child and the parent(s).
+Ongoing use during the school years impairs one's ability to function at school and may result in poor grades and trouble with social relationships.
+It's also illegal.
+If a child is caught, both the child and the parents will be held legally responsible.

-Marijuana alternatives such as "spice" are no safer, in fact, may be more risky than marijuana.
-The fact they may be readily available, even commercially and fraudulently sold as incense, does not mean that they are safe or legal.
+Marijuana alternatives such as "spice" are no safer, in fact, may have more risks.
+These alternatives are readily available, even sold in stores labeled as incense.
+This does not mean that they are safe or legal.

 "Bath salts" (not to be confused with bathing soaps or perfumes).
-These can contain stimulants or other psychoactive drugs in small amounts.
-Even though they may also be readily available, even commercially, they are not legal or safe to use.
+These are man-made crystallized drugs that contain stimulants or other psychoactive drugs in small amounts.
+These drugs are readily available, may even be sold in stores.
+They are not legal or safe to use.

 Nicotine is addictive, and smoking is dangerous to your health.
 It also makes your clothes, breath, and hair smell bad, and it is expensive.
 These immediate consequences can be more convincing to kids than the threat of health problems years from now.
-It doesn't hurt, however, to remind them that smoking causes lung cancer, emphysema, chronic bronchitis, renal cancer, bladder cancer, mouth and throat cancer, and increased risk for heart attack.
+It doesn't hurt, however, to remind them that smoking causes serious lung disease, cancer, and increased risk for heart attack.
 It is responsible for nearly 500,000 premature deaths each year in the U.S.

-Using an inhalant is extremely dangerous and can kill you, even the first time you use one by causing suffocation or heart irregularities.
+Using an inhalant is extremely dangerous and can kill you.
+Even using it once can cause suffocation or heart irregularities.
 The solvents that are typically inhaled damage the liver and other organs.
-Some substances, such as toluene, can increase the risk for leukemia.
+Some substances can increase the risk for leukemia.
 Use can cause permanent brain damage.